Magnetic properties of {M$_4$} coordination clusters with different magnetic cores (M=Co, Mn): Theoretical and experimental analysis

 In Table \ref{tab-SOC1} and \ref{tab-SOC2} the computed S, L, and their sum (J) are reported for both molecular complexes.
 In both cases, the atomic spin is slightly reduced with respect to the LDA+U calculation.
 The four metal ions in \{Co$_4$\} display an orbital moment which is smaller than the value expected for the isolated ion, but significantly larger than the manganese analogue.
 The quenching is stronger for the two ions in the pentagonal bipyramidal coordination, for which $\sqrt{<\rm{L}^2>}=0.11$.
 For the 6-coordinated pseudo-octahedral Co ions L is not negligible ($\sim 0.4$) and contributes to an overall value of $\sqrt{<\rm{J}^2>} \sim 3$.

-On the basis of these results we can infer that the spin orbit coupling plays a relevant role in determining the magnetic properties \{Co$_4$\}, including the magnetic interactions between the core Co atoms, while it is less relevant in \{Mn$_4$\} and in this case can be disregarded.
+On the basis of these results we can infer that Spin-Orbit coupling plays a crucial role in determining the magnetic properties of \{Co$_4$\} while it is less relevant in \{Mn$_4$\} and in the latter case it can be disregarded.